pllopis/straw/README.md

 ## Requirements

-Running this tool requires python 3, and a few libraries listed in the requirements.txt.
+Running this tool requires python 3.

 If you're using munge to authenticate, you must run this tool as either the Slurm user, or root.
 The slurmctld needs to have [configless mode](https://slurm.schedmd.com/configless_slurm.html) enabled as well.